rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 ## Content Generation

 Astro can do a lot of heavy lifting right out of the box.
 It also has a useful [guide](https://docs.astro.build/en/guides/markdown-content) for basic Markdown rendering.
-For documentation purposes, Astro offers the polished [Starlight](https://starlight.astro.build) framework, which makes getting started easy.
-However, building a complete blog involves tackling additional tasks.
+If you want to build a documentation website, Astro offers the polished and easy-to-use [Starlight](https://starlight.astro.build) framework.
+However, building a complete blog requires tackling some problems.

 ### Styling

-To style my blog posts, I started with [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography).
-However, I quickly realized its limitations.
-Fortunately, Tailwind Typography can be customized in the `tailwind.config.mjs` file.
+To style the articles, I started with [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography).
+After some further developement, I quickly realized its limitations.
+Fortunately, Tailwind Typography can be customized with the `tailwind.config.mjs` file.
 Here is an example:

 ```js
 /** @type {import('tailwindcss').Config} */